lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

 Automated job scheduling
 ------------------------------------------------

-Backend.AI server has a built-in self-developed task scheduler.
+GPU Platform server has a built-in self-developed task scheduler.
 It automatically checks the available resources of all worker nodes and delegates the request to create a compute session to the worker that meets the user's resource request.
 In addition, when resources are insufficient, the user's request to create a